 The medium-sized motors are larger than the small-sized motors we have previously made.
 Compared to other companies, however, they are still small.
 It is a totally different philosophy in design because we have expertise in making things smaller.
 By advancing our technology in this area, I believe we can add value and differentiate ourselves from our competitors.

 What do you consider to be the current focus of developing your international business?

-China is currently taking the lead in our five-regional approach.
+China is currently taking the lead in our Five-Region Management Structure.
 We want other regions to follow China, and that is one thing we think we need to focus on.
 Obviously, all regions are changing and are never static.
 So rather than setting static goals we want to monitor a region and create dynamic goals according to each region's needs.
 China has developed quite far and has reached quite high targets.
 If you think about the area with the most potential for major changes, for us it feels like it might be ASEAN.
 We would like to put more focus on that region, and to that end, we set up a sales office in Thailand in 2018.

 As you look towards the future, is there a goal that you wish to achieve during your time as president?

 Besides the obvious financial goals, which of course have been made public, I want to create something new motor with new idea.
 My background is in engineering and this company’s strong point is in technology.
 My dream is to create a new motor product that makes a significant contribution to society.